-A great number of businesses choose to incorporate as a company limited by shares rather than other forms, such as the sole trader, partnership, limited liability partnership (LLP) or company limited by guarantee.
+A great number of businesses choose to incorporate as a company limited by shares.
+That contrasts with other forms of business, such as the sole trader, partnership, limited liability partnership (LLP) or company limited by guarantee.

-While most companies limited by shares are set up as private companies, in this article we look at the advantages and disadvantages of a public limited company.
+Most companies limited by shares are set up as private companies.
+However, in this article we look at the advantages and disadvantages of a public limited company.
 As well as those forming new companies, a proper evaluation of the advantages and disadvantages of a public limited company will be needed for an existing private limited company considering converting to a plc.

-As ever, if you’re at all unsure about the best course of action, we’d strongly suggest you speak to your solicitor or accountant, who can give you detailed information and advice that takes account of your personal circumstances.
+As ever, if you’re at all unsure about the best course of action, we’d strongly suggest you speak to your solicitor or accountant.
+They can give you detailed information and advice that takes account of your personal circumstances.

 Need a little help managing your plc?